00

 Well, the thing is, chargebacks weren’t designed to be the burden it is today.

 The original principle behind eCommerce chargeback is to serve as an accountability measure, ensuring safe and transparent business practices across the board.
 When a transaction issue arises, as you should anticipate once in a while, there’d be a channel for the cardholder to seek remediation.
-And there will be established rules on how the merchant can participate in the process.
+There will be established rules for participation in the process as well.

-Unfortunately, as the digital landscape evolved and eCommerce transactions required more parties beyond the trio highlighted earlier, the rules of chargeback mediation didn’t develop at par.
+Unfortunately, as the digital landscape evolved and eCommerce transactions required more parties, the rules of chargeback mediation didn’t develop at par.
 And fraudsters know this.
 Today, chargeback has become a $200 billion problem for the entire eCommerce industry.
-Every $1 in chargeback fraud costs the average eCommerce merchant at least $3.
+Every $1 chargeback fraud costs the average eCommerce merchant at least $3.

 So, if you’re like some merchants who think their loss due to chargebacks is limited to the transaction charge, you’re wrong.
 The actual cost of chargeback goes beyond the transaction cost.